-- Unit 1 provides the basis for higher level units to control the robot's hands, head and steps positions including the avoidance of self collisions.
-It "unloads" a lot of detailed knowledge about the robots kinematics of the higher level units.
-This kind of unloading allows for an easier incremental design or development of the system. - The space $S_3^L(X)$ covered by the audio saliency is the largest one: it includes the space $S_2^L(X)$ covered by the visual saliency, which again includes the sensory space $S_4^L(X)$ of the current implementation of the peripersonal space.
+- The space $S_2^L(X)$ covered by the audio saliency is the largest one: it includes the space $S_2^L(X)$ covered by the visual saliency, which again includes the sensory space $S_4^L(X)$ of the current implementation of the peripersonal space.
 The arrangements of these spaces and the corresponding behavior space serve as the basis for getting and staying in interaction with the system. - The lower level units are to a large extent free of specific semantics.
-Higher-level units like 5 and 7 temporarily define the semantics for the lower units. - The same physical entity can be represented / perceived by different sensory spaces.
+Higherlevel units like 5 and 7 temporarily define the semantics for the lower units. - The same physical entity can be represented / perceived by different sensory spaces.
 The proto-object extraction of unit 4 is based on grey value stereo image pairs on a low resolution for extracting the three-dimensional information.
 The visual recognition of unit 5 is based on a high resolution color image segment.
 The segment is extracted from this color image based on the information from the currently fixated proto-object.
 The segment is extracted at the time of the classification, not at the time of the extraction of the proto-object.
 Based on this arrangement, the classifier can easily be combined with the proto-object fixation loop.
-The feature part of the sensory space of unit 4 is more coarsely resolved than the feature space of unit 5.

-• The location part of the behavior space of one unit may dynamically extend the location part of the sensory space of another unit.
+The feature part of the sensory space of unit 4 is more coarsely resolved than the feature space of unit 5. - The location part of the behavior space of one unit may dynamically extend the location part of the sensory space of another unit.
 This is, for example, the case for the peripersonal space $S_4^L(X)$ that is dynamically extended by adjusting the distance by unit 7.